Almond Croissant Gooey Butter Cake With Brown Butter

 Assemble Cake and Bake

-1. Dollop the chilled almond filling over the base using.
-Evenly spread the filling and gently press slightly into the dough.
+1. Dollop the chilled almond filling over the base layer/cake batter that is in the prepared pan.
+Evenly spread the almond filling and gently press slightly on top of the dough.
+You don't want the almond filling and cake batter to mix.

-2. Pour the gooey layer over the almond filling and spread gently.
+2. Pour the gooey layer over the almond filling and evenly spread gently.

-4. Bake for 35 to 45 minutes, or until the edges of the cake are golden brown and the center still has a slight jiggle.
+4. Bake at 350°F (175°C) for 35 to 45 minutes, or until the edges of the cake are golden brown and the center still has a slight jiggle.

 Cool